Lewis Leigh: Career

+Preston North End

 Leigh began playing football at the youth academy of Liverpool at the age of 3 and a half, and stayed there until the age of 14 when he moved to his local club Preston North End.
-He first made the bench with Preston North End in a EFL Championship match against Milwall in March 2021.
+He first made the bench with Preston North End in a EFL Championship match against Millwall in March 2021.
 In August 2021, he signed his first professional contract with the club until 2024.
 He made his professional debut with Preston North End in a 4–1 EFL Cup win over Huddersfield Town on 9 August 2022, coming on as a substitute in the 88th minute.

+In September 2023, Leigh joined National League side Bromley on loan, making 13 appearances.

+In January 2024, Leigh joined EFL League Two side Crewe Alexandra on loan to the end of the season, making his Crewe debut as a substitute in Crewe's 2–1 defeat of Swindon Town on 13 January 2024.
+After eight further substitute appearances, he made his first league start for Crewe in their 1–1 home draw against AFC Wimbledon on 23 March 2024.

+Bromley

+On 2 July 2024, Leigh re-joined Bromley, who had just been promoted to League Two, on a permanent deal for an undisclosed fee.
+Having made his debut as a late substitute at Harrogate Town where Bromley won their first EFL League Two match on 10 August, Leigh scored against his first senior goal in the side's 2–1 defeat by his former loan side Crewe at Hayes Lane on 31 August 2024.

+On 4 March 2025, Leigh joined National League side FC Halifax Town on loan for the remainder of the season.

+He departed the club by mutual consent in June 2025.

+Chester

+On 16 October 2025, Leigh joined National League North club Chester on a deal until the end of the season.

 Playing style

-A diminutive midfielder, Leigh plays in front of the defense and pulls the strings with his long-range passing and relentless tackling.
+A diminutive midfielder, Leigh plays in front of the defence and pulls the strings with his long-range passing and relentless tackling.